-It will depend on the type of therapy, but it is best to have a therapist who is registered with one of the following:
+It will depend on the type of therapy.
+It is best to have a therapist who is registered with one of the following:

 - The Complementary and Natural Healthcare Council (CNHC)

 You can also find professional organisations for specific therapies in the individual therapies section.
-They can give details of some types of therapist, such as music therapists, art therapists and drama therapists.
+They can give details of different therapists, such as:

 Some of the general complementary therapy organisations might also be able to help you to find someone suitable.

 - Contact the CNHC, HPC or relevant professional organisation

 - Ask for a list of therapists in your area

 - Ask the organisation what level of qualification and training therapists must have before they can register